Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 # Fall Detector
 The fall detector has a small TinyML, a machine learning device in charge of detecting falls via the onboard accelerometer data.
 Only when a Fall occurs, the inbuilt LED light will turn Red.
-When a Fall has not occured, the inbuilt LED light will stay at a green color.
-I choose to work on this project because my grandma has a medical condition where she falls when she suddenly hears a noise or when someome passes her unexpecedly.
+When a Fall has not occurred, the inbuilt LED light will stay at a green color.
+I choose to work on this project because my grandma has a medical condition where she falls when she suddenly hears a noise or when someone passes her unexpectedly.
 I created this fall detector to help her!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|